nuts-foundation/nuts-node/docs/pages/getting-started/running-docker.rst

 Docker Compose
 **************

-Copy the following YAML file and save it as docker-compose.yaml:
+Copy the following YAML file and save it as `docker-compose.yaml` in the working directory.
 ```
 version: "3.7"
 services: